UAE: Is too much screen time causing 'virtual autism' among children?

 The good news is that the effects of virtual autism can often be reduced.
 Khan suggested that "cutting back significantly on screen time, especially for children under 3, can lead to big improvements".
 Encouraging face-to-face interactions, reading, and sensory-rich play can help reverse the symptoms.

-Machado recommended setting clear screen time limits and promoting outdoor activities to reduce the impact of virtual autism.
-Specialised therapies, particularly those focusing on communication and social skills, can also be beneficial.
+Machado said along with promoting outdoor activities, specialised therapies, particularly those focusing on communication and social skills, can also be beneficial.

 ALSO READ: